saltstack/salt/doc/ref/states/requisites.rst

 Watch In
 --------

-Watch in functions the same was as require in, but applies a watch statement rather than a require statement to the external state declaration.
+Watch in functions the same as require in, but applies a watch statement rather than a require statement to the external state declaration.

 Prereq In